openjdk/jdk/src/jdk.jlink/share/man/jlink.md

 :   `--security-properties=*filename*`

 Description
-:   Override the security properties in the `java.security` configuration
+:   Overrides the security properties - if they exist - in the
-    file with the properties in the specified file.
+    `conf/security/java.security` configuration file with the properties in the specified file.
+Adds properties not present in the `java.security` file to the end of the file.

 ## jlink Examples